tmbasic-lang/tmbasic/doc/maintainer-instructions.md

 ## Run tests on all platforms

-1. Start the following three build machines.
+1. Start the following machines.
 Prepare them for building using the instructions in the [Building from Source](https://github.com/electroly/tmbasic/blob/master/doc/building-from-source.md) document.

-    - Ubuntu Linux x64
+    1. **Linux x64 test machine** &mdash; Linux x64
+        - Recommended: local VM or AWS `c5a.large`
+    1. **Linux ARM64 test machine** &mdash; Linux ARM64, *excluding* Apple M1
-    - Ubuntu Linux ARM64
+        - Recommended: AWS `c6g.medium` with Ubuntu 20.04
+        - Apple M1 is not supported because it cannot run ARM32 code.
+    1. **Linux build machine** &mdash; Linux x64 or ARM64, including Apple M1
+        - Recommended: local VM with 8 CPU cores + 4GB RAM, or AWS `c6g.2xlarge`
+        - May be the same as the x64 or ARM test machine, if desired.
-    - macOS 11.0
+    1. **Mac build machine** &mdash; macOS 11.0 ARM64

 1. Perform the rest of these instructions on the Mac.
 Make sure that the Linux machines are accessible via `ssh` with public key authentication.

-1. Configure your bash session with the `ssh` connection details for the Linux build machines using the following commands.
+1. Configure your bash session with the `ssh` connection details for the Linux machines using the following commands.

     ```
+    export BUILD_KEY=/path/to/ssh-key.pem
+    export BUILD_USER=ubuntu
+    export BUILD_HOST=hostname-or-ip
     export X64_KEY=/path/to/ssh-key.pem
     export X64_USER=ubuntu
     export X64_HOST=hostname-or-ip